iaincollins/nextjs-starter/README.md

 If you wanted to run this site in production run:

     npm install
+    npm build
     npm start

-NB: In this project 'npm start' is configured in package.json to also trigger 'next build' automatically (to ensure assets are pre-built); the build step can take a few seconds to complete.
+You should run the the build step again any time you make changes to pages or components.